ktangsali/physicsnemo-sym/docs/user_guide/advanced/parametrized_simulations.rst

 We will then perform a design optimization to find out the most optimal fin configuration for the heat sink example.
-By the end of this tutorial, you would learn to easily convert any simulation to a parametric design study using Modulus Sym's CSG module and Neural Network solver.
+By the end of this tutorial, you would learn to easily convert any simulation to a parametric design study using PhysicsNeMo Sym's CSG module and Neural Network solver.
 In this tutorial, you would learn the following:

 #.
-How to set up a parametric simulation in Modulus Sym.
+How to set up a parametric simulation in PhysicsNeMo Sym.

 .. note::
-   This tutorial is an extension of tutorial :ref:`cht` which discussed how to use Modulus Sym for solving Conjugate Heat problems.
+   This tutorial is an extension of tutorial :ref:`cht` which discussed how to use PhysicsNeMo Sym for solving Conjugate Heat problems.
 This tutorial uses the same geometry setup and solves it for a parameterized setup at an increased Reynolds number.
 Hence, it is recommended that you to refer tutorial :ref:`cht` for any additional details